Bad Lippspringe Gardening Show 2017

-The horticultural show Bad Lippspringe 2017 was the 17th State Garden Show of North Rhine-Westphalia.
-On June 1, 2011, the city of Bad Lippspringe was chosen out of five applications by the NRW Ministry of the Environment.
+Bad Lippspringe 2017 was a horticultural show and the 17th State Garden Show of North Rhine-Westphalia.
+On June 1, 2011, the city of Bad Lippspringe was chosen out of five applications by the NRW Ministry.

 The garden show took place from April 12 to October 15, 2017.
-The motto of the show was "Floral splendor & Forest idyll".This was also the first garden show in North Rhine-Westphalia to take place with the forest as backdrop.
+The motto of the show was "Floral splendor & Forest idyll".
+This was also the first garden show in North Rhine-Westphalia to take place with the forest as backdrop.
 The town of Bad Lippspringe is the smallest town to date to receive the finance to host the Landesgartenschau NRW.

 The exhibition was located in the forest and in the Arminiuspark, which are connected to the city centre by a boulevard.
 Flower shows and theme gardens were the main attractions.